---

 }

-tag is mapped using the components
+tag is mapped using the `components` prop, and the `productName` variable is

-prop.
+mapped using the `values` prop.
 As you can see here, the named nodes approach is

 more readable and less prone to errors than the indexed nodes approach because